What is the dataskq processor?

 If you're looking for a quicker response in terms of service restarts, backup starts, and Brute Force Monitoring, etc., you can add another cron such that the dataskq runs every 30 seconds, rather than once every minute.

-/etc/cron.d/directadmin_cron and add 2nd call to the dataskq, making the 2 lines look like:
+/etc/cron.d/directadmin_cron_custom and add 2nd call to the dataskq, making it look like:

 and then reload crond: